She had a keen visual sense and invented techniques for eloquently displaying statistical information in clear diagrams.

 Performed by: Laurence Panter – Tenor, Gwion Thomas – Baritone

-This ballad – printed in an old newspaper – caught my eye as it seemed to sum up Nightingale’s image among ordinary people in her own time.
+This ballad – printed in an old newspaper – sums up Nightingale’s image among ordinary people in her own time.
 Wives were grateful to her for looking after their husbands and soldiers thought she was an angel.
 However it ends with a reminder of how women were really seen at that time – despite her exalted status she is presented as a symbol of how women are “sent for the comfort of men”!

 As a child, she was given a good education by her liberal father, but insisted on receiving extra tutoring in mathematics.
 Despite family opposition, she studied nursing and undertook 4 months of medical training in Germany at the Kaiserworth Institute.